-Newly developed Membrane Scrubber Systems are wet scrubber types that do not directly mix the liquid scrubbing solution with the exhaust gases, but instead rely upon a membrane contactor to capture and remove SOx.
+Membrane Scrubber Systems are wet scrubber types that do not directly mix the liquid scrubbing solution with the exhaust gases, but instead rely upon a membrane to contact, capture and remove SOx.
 Membrane gas separation technologies are commonly used on land-based applications, as well as limited marine applications such as inert gas nitrogen generators.
-A schematic of the membrane scrubber system is shown in Figure 12.

-The membrane scrubber consists of an array of ceramic tube membranes suspended in the exhaust stream as depicted in Figure 12.
+The membrane scrubber consists of an array of ceramic tube membranes suspended in the exhaust stream.
 A manifold system circulates the absorbent solution through the membrane tubes.
 Exhaust gases pass over the porous membranes, and SOx is absorbed by the absorbent solution.